South Dunedin: Main roads

 Smaller, older shops stretch south along King Edward Street and west along Hillside Road from Cargill's Corner.
-To the east, along Hillside Road and Anderson's Bay Road are larger supermarkets and wholesalers, notably Pak'n Save, The Warehouse, Countdown, and Mitre 10 Mega.
+To the east, along Hillside Road and Anderson's Bay Road are larger supermarkets and wholesalers, notably Pak'nSave, The Warehouse, Woolworths, and Mitre 10 Mega.
 Further along Anderson's Bay Road to the south and to the west on Hillside Road are numerous car sale yards and light industrial works.
 These extend into Caversham in the west, and across the reclaimed land which lies between Andersons Bay Road and Portsmouth Drive in the south and east.
 At its southern extreme, King Edward Street becomes increasingly residential, though there are also light industrial premises here.

 Andersons Bay Road lies roughly parallel with King Edward Street some 0.5 km to the east.
 This route, which roughly follows the original shoreline, connects with State Highway 1 and Dunedin's one-way street system in the north, and with the suburb of Musselburgh in the south.
 It also provides a major route from the centre city with Otago Peninsula.

 Portsmouth Drive, a further arterial route, lies a further 0.6 km to the east along the edge of Otago Harbour, at the edge of the reclaimed Southern Endowment.
 This route links the centre city with Portobello Road, the long, twisting route which travels the length of Otago Peninsula's harbour coast.
 It is named for Dunedin's American sister city of Portsmouth, Virginia.

 Other important roads in South Dunedin include Timaru Street on the Southern Endowment, and several streets which cross or meet King Edward Street, linking it with Anderson's Bay Road in the east or the suburbs of Saint Clair and Forbury in the west.
 These include Macandrew Road, Melbourne Street, McBride Street, and Bay View Road, the latter of which forms the boundary between South Dunedin and St Kilda.

 History

+Geological history

+The South Dunedin plain was first formed about 18,000 years ago during the Last Glacial Period.
+At the time, the sea level was about 120 metres lower than today and the coastline stretched out as much as 35 km offshore further from its present extant.
+Following the Last Glacial Period, sea levels rose, reaching their present level about 7,000 years ago.
+The Otago Harbour was a former stream valley that was flooded during this period.
+During the post-glacial sea level rise, the South Dunedin plain was covered in ocean.
+A dune barrier was later formed between St Clair and Lawyers Head through the flow of fine sediment from the Clutha River and other smaller catchments.
+After the barrier formed, fine sediment accumulated in the waters at the head of the Otago Harbour, causing the sea in that area to became increasingly shallow.
+The gradual sediment accumulation led to the formation of a coastal wetland known as the South Dunedin plain, which also became a land bridge between the mainland South Island and the Otago Peninsula.